jessbudd/eleventyone-blog-2019/src/site/blog/add-old-post-content-warning-in-eleventy.md

 [Aaron Powell retweeted](https://twitter.com/slace/status/1537682232025837569?s=20&t=c1CVjVBEK5A_Luyyko_lCg) that he'd added a step to his blog build engine to include a warning if the post was more than three years old.
 Brilliant!

-So, not only does he have the date for those that care to look, but he also has a banner that catches people's attention and keeps them from going down a no-longer-relevant rabbit hole.
+Not only does he have the date for those that care to look, but he also has a banner that catches people's attention and keeps them from going down a no-longer-relevant rabbit hole.

 ## Ulterior motives